hero media

 insider tips, offers, and more.

-Sydney’s longest coastal trail showcases two of the city’s most outstanding locales, blending beautiful bushwalking with exceptional ocean-gazing.
-The Bondi to Manly Walk will take you anywhere from two to six days, depending on your unique pace.
-Our advice?
-Savour the stretch and go slow.
-You’ll be spoilt with natural rockpools, dramatic sandstone cliffs, secluded swimming spots and beaches, world-famous headlands, the Sydney Harbour Bridge, Taronga Zoo and a string of fascinating historical remains and fixtures.
-Best of all, no part of the walk is overtly strenuous, and it’s clearly signposted from start to finish.
+Sydney’s longest coastal trail shines a light on two of the city’s most outstanding locales while merging the best of both worlds: epic bushwalking and exceptional ocean-gazing.
+The Bondi to Manly Walk will take you anywhere from two to six days, depending on your pace.
+Go slow and you’ll be spoilt with secluded natural rockpools, sandstone cliffs, quiet beaches, breathtaking headlands, historical relics and even the Sydney Harbour Bridge.
+Best of all, no part of the walk is overtly strenuous (however, there are many stairs), and it’s clearly signposted from start to finish.
 The only reason it’s rated hard is due to its colossal length.
-There’s even an app that offers step-by-step guidance.
+My tip: download the app for step-by-step guidance.

-Getting there: Start from Bondi Beach and make your way south along the South Head of Sydney’s Eastern suburbs.
-Buses travel to Bondi Beach from Bondi Junction regularly every day.
+Getting there: Start at Bondi Beach and make your way south along the South Head of Sydney’s Eastern suburbs.
+Buses regularly travel to Bondi Beach from Bondi Junction daily.

 Distance: 80 kilometres